nycksw/ocd/README.md

       -o ~/.ocd_functions
     source ~/.ocd_functions

-That clones my entire dotfile repo and allows me to copy the entire environment into my home directory.
-It also includes helper functions to easily identify system packages that should also be installed (or removed) based on a list also tracked in git as a dotfile: ".favdebs".
+That clones my entire dotfile repo and allows me to copy the whole environment into my home directory.
+It also includes helper functions to easily identify system packages that should also be installed (or removed) based on a list also tracked in git as a dotfile: `~/.favdebs`

 Those simple steps eliminate 98% of the fiddling I used to do when moving into a freshly installed system.
 The only remaining tweaks deal